Kesav1316/CLASS-12/README.md

 # CLASS-12
-Just the projects done in my class 12.
+Just the projects done in my class 12 using python and mySQL.